goldservice2017/THINKlab2018/README.md

 	"parties": [...]
 }
 ```
-- The key `document_text` corresponds to the **structured HTML representation of the original PDF**
+- `document_text` corresponds to the **structured HTML representation of the original PDF**
-- The key `document_title` corresponds to the **title of the document**
+- `document_title` corresponds to the **title of the document**

-The `elements` array contains a series of objects, each object describes an element of the contract that Element Classification has identified.
-The following code represents a typical element:
+The `elements` array contains a series of objects, each object describes an element of the contract that Element Classification identified.
+Below is an example of a typical element:
 ```
 {
    "sentence" : {